Thank you for sending your enquiry! One of our team members will contact you shortly.

 Requirements

-- A comprehensive understanding of C/C++ language and parallel programming concepts
+- Proficiency in C/C++ language and parallel programming concepts

 - Fundamental knowledge of computer architecture and memory hierarchy

-- Practical experience with command-line tools and code editors
+- Experience with command-line tools and code editors

-- Developers seeking to learn how to utilize various frameworks for GPU programming, evaluate their features, performance, and compatibility, and apply this knowledge in projects for government and other sectors
+- Developers interested in learning to utilize various frameworks for GPU programming, comparing their features, performance, and compatibility

-- Developers aiming to write portable and scalable code that can effectively run on multiple platforms and devices, enhancing efficiency for government applications
+- Developers aiming to write portable and scalable code that can function across different platforms and devices

-- Programmers interested in exploring the trade-offs and challenges associated with GPU programming and optimization, particularly in contexts requiring high performance and reliability for government operations
+- Programmers seeking to understand the trade-offs and challenges associated with GPU programming and optimization

 28 Hours